Proton Therapy for Pediatric Cancer

 - Advanced proton therapy allows doctors to more selectively deliver high-dose radiation to cancerous pediatric tumors and tissues, and reduce the dose to surrounding healthy tissues and critical organs.
 In some cases, this has been shown to deliver higher cure rates than X-ray radiation treatment even in some of the most challenging situations.

 - The pinpoint accuracy of our pencil beam advanced imaging brings tremendous benefits for pediatric patients.
 This is particularly true with brain and spinal cancers.
 Precise targeting in the brain means fewer developing neurons are exposed to potentially damaging radiation.
 In the spine, this precision translates into less radiation in surrounding tissues, such as the heart, lungs, stomach and reproductive organs.

-- The ability to spare healthy tissues from radiation reduces the risk of cognitive decline in children and adolescents with Ependymoma, a common malignant brain tumor.
+- Proton therapy’s ability to spare healthy tissues from radiation reduces the risk of cognitive decline in children and adolescents with Ependymoma, a common malignant brain tumor.
 When treated with standard X-ray radiation, it can stunt brain development and impair other cognitive abilities.

-- Compared to passively scattered protons, our technology expands the treatment options to treat more types of tumors and more irregularly shaped tumors, including difficult-to-reach tumors close to vital organs.
+- Compared to passively scattered protons, our proton therapy for children expands the treatment options to treat more types of tumors and more irregularly shaped tumors, including difficult-to-reach tumors close to vital organs.
 Aggressive cancers can also be treated with higher doses and recurrent cancers can be targeted despite previous radiation treatments.

 - Unlike with older technology, the treatment plan can be loaded into the computer and completed within a matter of minutes.
 Treatments are also noninvasive and convenient so patients can get back to their daily activities quicker.